Top Talent

 Among its significant features, Top Talent was the first talent competition in South Korea to provide amateur and professional English speaking performers with the opportunity to perform in a large scale talent search process with the winner ultimately being decided by an audience vote in the show's finale.
 The show incorporates many of the characteristics seen in popular reality television talent competitions such as America's Got Talent and The X-Factor.

-The show was created by C.J.
-Allen and will be produced as a web-series by Seconds2Impact Media set for release in August 2013.

 Selection Process

 Auditions

 Acts audition in front of a panel of four judges and a live audience.
 Acts have 90 seconds to perform before being voted upon by the judges.
 If the act receives three votes or a unanimous vote from the judges, they move on to the call-back round.

 Call-Backs

 During the Call-Back round, acts must perform a new routine or song that they did not perform for their audition.
 After all of the acts have performed, the judges deliberate to determine the Top 12 acts that will perform at the finale.
 The judges choose eight acts together and also have a "judge's choice" act selected by each judge individually to make up the Top 12.